NebulousLabs/Sia/Consensus.md

 Block Subsidy
 -------------

-The coinbase for a block is 300,000 - (1 * height), with a minimum of 30,000.
+The coinbase for a block is (300,000 - (1 * height)) * 2^80, with a minimum of
+30,000 * 2^80.
 Any miner fees get added to the coinbase, which creates the block subsidy.
 The block subsidy is then given to multiple outputs, called the miner outputs.
 The total value of the miner outputs must equal the block subsidy.
 Having multiple outputs allows the block reward to be sent to multiple people, enabling systems like p2pool.

 The outputs created by the block subsidy cannot be spent for 100 blocks, and are not considered a part of the utxo set until 100 blocks have transpired.